nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Shows all details of a specified patient.

 Format: `focus -p PATIENT_INDEX`
-* The index refers to the index number shown in the displayed patient list.
-* The index **must be a positive integer** 1, 2, 3, …

 Examples:
 * `list` followed by `focus -p 2` shows all details of the 2nd patient in the patient book.